Symposium (Plato): Modern

 Simone Weil interpreted the spherical-man myth in her 1951 publication Intuitions prérétiennes.
-She considered the state of duality, the separation of subject and object, to be the misfortune of humanity, and said that the division of spherical people was “only a visible picture of this state of duality, which is our essential lack.”
-To strive for unity as “the state in which subject and object are one and the same, the state of those who recognize himself and love himself.”
-This goal can be achieved through “alignment with God”.
+She considered the state of duality, the separation of subject and object, to be the misfortune of humanity, and said that the division of spherical people was "only a visible picture of this state of duality, which is our essential lack".
+To strive for unity as "the state in which subject and object are one and the same, the state of those who recognize himself and love himself".
+This goal can be achieved through "alignment with God".

 In 1959, Leo Strauss interpreted the Symposium as a presentation of an examination of the question of whether philosophy or poetry represented the way to wisdom.
 It is a competition in which Socrates overcome the poets Agathon and Aristophanes, thus showing the reader the superiority of philosophy.
 This is done in the field of eroticism, a traditional domain of the poets.
 Thus, the primacy of reason is established over irrational factors.
-The symposium is the least political among the dialogues of Plato; it is “the natural”, human nature, but also the basis of social and political action.
+The symposium is the least political among the dialogues of Plato; it is "the natural", human nature, but also the basis of social and political action.

 Jacques Lacan dealt intensively with Plato's dialogue.
 He was particularly preoccupied with the relationship between Socrates and Alkibiades, which he looked at from the psychoanalytical point of view of the transmission of affects from one object to another.
 He asked about the goal of the desire of the Alcibiades.
 He had transferred his erotic desire, which Agathon actually had been granted, to Socrates, hoping for a counter-transfer, but had refused Socrates.
 Socrates was in a situation that the psychoanalyst corresponded.
-In his treatise The Four Basic Concepts of Psychoanalysis (1964), Lacan stated that the transmission was articulated in the symposium “in a perfect and strictest form”.
-There Plato had gone further than anywhere else in an attempt to show the reader the cominglines of his dialogues.
+In his treatise The Four Basic Concepts of Psychoanalysis (1964), Lacan stated that the transmission was articulated in the symposium "in a perfect and strictest form".
+There Plato had gone further than anywhere else in an attempt to show the reader the coming lines of his dialogues.
 This gave him the most precise way, he displayed the position of the transfer.
-From this point view, Lacan had already dealt in depth with the symposium in his “achten seminar”, a lecture held in Paris in 1960/1961, which was dedicated to the phenomenon of transmission.
+From this point of view, Lacan had already dealt in depth with the symposium in his "achten seminar", a lecture held in Paris in 1960/1961, which was dedicated to the phenomenon of transmission.
 He also investigated the state of defect described in the spherical-man myth and the illusionary search of man for his lost half.